Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What’s the Difference Between Weasels and Rodents?

-There are a few major differences between weasels, like ferrets, and rodents, like squirrels or hamsters.
-First and most important is the creature’s teeth.
-Rodents are herbivores that have constantly growing incisors that they wear down by chewing.
+There are a few major differences between weasels like ferrets and rodents like squirrels or hamsters.
+First and most important is their teeth.
+Rodents have constantly growing incisors that they wear down by chewing.
 Ferrets, by contrast, are fun-sized carnivores with sharp little incisors that don’t constantly grow, and they don’t have the same compulsion to chew either.

-Diet is the other major difference, and ferrets will actually prey on rodents in the wild or in captivity if they’re placed together.
-In fact, you’re not supposed to house them together for that very reason!
+Diet is the second major difference, and ferrets are obligate carnivores that need a high-protein diet.
 Ferrets are fierce predators that will incessantly hunt anything small and mobile in their domain, much like cats.
 This leads to our next question.

 ferret in the meadow